Runge-Kutta Lawson schemes for stochastic differential equations: Acknowledgement

 \section{Acknowledgement}

 Nicky Cordua Mattsson would like to thank the SDU e-Science centre for partially funding his PhD and the Department of Mathematics at the Norwegian University of Science and Technology for kindly hosting him during his visit.
+The authors would like to thank two anonymous reviewers for very detailed reading and the resulting many helpful comments.

 \cprime{$'$} [2]{#2}

 {